 The purport of this Commandment is, that the majesty of the name of God is to be held sacred.
 In sum, therefore, it means, that we must not profane it by using it irreverently or contemptuously.
 This prohibition implies a corresponding precept—viz. that it be our study and care to treat his name with religious veneration.
 Wherefore it becomes us to regulate our minds and our tongues, so as never to think or speak of God and his mysteries without reverence and great soberness, and never, in estimating his works, to have any feeling towards him but one of deep veneration.

 Watson observes that:

 God will not tolerate those who take His Name in vain.
 They will certainly be punished, He will not leave them without punishment, either in this life and certainly in the next.
-Under the Old Covenant blasphemy was punishable by death (Lev.
-24:11-16), because this is a serious sin, even if our modern socie...
+Under the Old Covenant, blasphemy was punishable by death (Lev.
+24:11-16) because it is a serious sin, even if our modern society may not th...